pojosontheweb/pojosontheweb.com/www/src/tutorial.md

     }

 And that's it.
 A `MyEntity` POJO with persistence, validation and full-text search enabled.
 Your class will be scanned at startup, and ready for use.

-> The built-in `HibernateCompassStore` supports Hibernate, Hibernate Validator and Compass mapping annotations.
-Refer to their docs for more infos about them.
+> The built-in `HibernateCompassStore` supports Hibernate, Hibernate Validator
+> and Compass mapping annotations.

 # Full Defaults